 Initial cost estimates made during the 2013 RAP Update for implementation of the RAP's management actions were in the range of \$300-\$400M.
-In addition to adequate financial support, the 2013 RAP Update acknowledged that agency support from USEPA for SLRAOC staff at MPCA, WDNR, MNDNR, and FdL is crucial for successful RAP implementation and management, BUI removal, and ultimate SLRAOC delisting.
+In addition to adequate financial support for the management actions, the 2013 RAP Update acknowledged that agency support from USEPA for SLRAOC staff at MPCA, WDNR, MNDNR, and FdL is crucial for successful RAP implementation and management, BUI removal, and ultimate SLRAOC delisting.
 Completion of the management actions identified in the RAP requires sustained program staff over the long term without interruption.
+As each construction project is completed, its actual costs are tabulated.
+These will eventually be tallied to determine a more accurate cost of the SLRAOC Program.